go-kod/kod/README.md

 name = "hello"
 ```

-A config file may also contain component-specific configuration sections, which allow you to configure the components in your application.
+A config file may also contain component-specific configuration sections, which allow you configuring the components in your application.
 For example, consider the following Greeter component.

 ```go
 type Greeter interface {